shirke5216/Java/README.md

 # Java
-Java is a popular and powerful programming language, created in 1995.It is owned by oracle.
+Java is a popular and powerful programming language, created in 1995.It is owned by oracle.<br>
 It is used for:
 Mobile applications (specially Android apps)
 Desktop applications